Worksheet: How to calculate your Working Family Payment

 Note 4

-All income from maintenance is assessed.
-This includes maintenance for you and maintenance to you for any of your children.
+All income from maintenance is assessed, except maintenance payments for a child.
 If you are getting maintenance from more than one person, all the payments are added together, and the total is assessed as means.

 Your housing costs (your rent or mortgage repayment) up to a maximum of €95.23 per week can be offset against maintenance payments.
 Half the balance is then assessed as means.
 You cannot offset your housing costs against maintenance payments for WFP, if you have already done so in the means test for another social welfare payment.